Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 Furthermore, in mocking data analysis, we need to generate the mocking strain data set $d_k$ for $k$-th GW event by superposing the corresponding theoretical waveform with real-time detector noise generated from the power spectral density.
 We then perform Bayesian inference using MCMC or nested sampling algorithm to scan the likelihood.
 Since the parameter estimation based on MCMC is very time-consuming, as a proof-of-concept study, we assume the Gaussian likelihood, i.e.,

-In the above, the "standard deviation" $\sigma^{(d)}_{\tilde{\Lambda}}(d_k )$ should be inherited from the detector noise so that a louder event, i.e., large SNR, has a smaller deviation.
+In the above, {the theoretical value of the effective TLN is represented by $\tilde{\Lambda}^{(th)}(H_a)$ which should be calculated through the model of EoS and determined by prior, and} the "standard deviation" $\sigma^{(d)}_{\tilde{\Lambda}}(d_k )$ should be inherited from the detector noise so that a louder event, i.e., large SNR, has a smaller deviation.
 Assuming the universal detector noise, it can then be gauged by the known GW events.
 In our case, we choose GW170817 as the reference event so that

 where SNR $\rho$ obeys a universal power-law distribution, \cite{Schutz:2011tw}

 where the threshold SNR is taken to be $\rho_{th} =12$.

 Therefore, in our Bayesian model, we consider the effective tidal deformability $\tilde{\Lambda}$ as the key random variable, whose prior $p(\tilde{\Lambda} | H_a)$ is determined from the priors of $\{m_1, m_2, b_a\}$ from the TLN-Mass relation of a given SIDM model.
 For simplicity, we fix $b_a=b$ and assume flat priors in a finite range for the parameters $\{m_1, m_2\}$, i.e.,